CodingClubIISERTVM/STC-Website/README.md

 ## Tech Stack

 ## Contribution
+We welcome contributions!
-We welcome contributions!/n Here's how you can get involved:/n Contact a Member: Reach out to any core member of the Coding Club to introduce yourself and share your details.
+Here's how you can get involved:
+Contact a Member: Reach out to any core member of the Coding Club to introduce yourself and share your details.
 They will guide you through the next steps and help you get started with the project.

 ##  Project Structure